chsasank/chsasank.github.io/_posts/classic_papers/2020-10-22-darthmouth-artifical-intelligence-summer-resarch-proposal.md

 ### 7. Randomness and Creativity

+A fairly attractive and yet clearly incomplete conjecture is that the difference between creative thinking and unimaginative competent thinking lies in the injection of a some randomness.
+<label for="mn-6" class="margin-toggle">⊕</label><input type="checkbox" id="mn-6" class="margin-toggle"/>
 <span class="marginnote">
 S: Is this the idea implemented by GANs?
 The intuition is the trained CNN while randomness is the underlying embedding.
 As for human cognition, what exactly is intuition?
 </span>

-A fairly attractive and yet clearly incomplete conjecture is that the difference between creative thinking and unimaginative competent thinking lies in the injection of a some randomness.
 The randomness must be guided by intuition to be efficient.
 In other words, the educated guess or the hunch include controlled randomness in otherwise orderly thinking.

 In addition to the above collectively formulated problems for study, we have asked the individuals taking part to describe what they will work on.
 Statements